The Incredible Adventures of Van Helsing: Development and release

 On 9 May 2012, the Hungarian independent development studio NeocoreGames announced an entry of their new project, The Incredible Adventures of Van Helsing.
 The title was developed for the PC and the Xbox 360's Xbox Live Arcade platform.
 The developers also announced at Gamescom 2012 that the game is planned to be part of a trilogy.

-In October 2012, after receiving feedback from the gamer community that the depiction of the young Van Helsing appeared "too young and inexperienced", NeocoreGames held a vote to decide which of three possible versions of the main character would be used in the game: The Mysterious Stranger, The Chevalier, or The Veteran (see picture at left).
+In October 2012, after receiving feedback from the gamer community that the depiction of the young Van Helsing appeared "too young and inexperienced", NeocoreGames held a vote to decide which of three possible versions of the main character would be used in the game: The Mysterious Stranger, The Chevalier, or The Veteran.
 Receiving 72% of the vote, The Mysterious Stranger depiction was chosen to be used for the young Van Helsing.

 A remastered version including the sequels was released as one big game on 6 November 2015, titled The Incredible Adventures of Van Helsing: Final Cut.
 On 1 December 2015, the game was released as part of the Games with Gold benefit, for the Xbox One.